-Graduate nursing students are expected to:
+Graduate nursing students are expected to

-- Adhere to all Spring Arbor University lifestyle distinctives while engaged in academic or clinical activities; - Demonstrate professional nursing behavior as prescribed by the American Nurses Association (ANA) Nursing: Scope and Standards of Practice; and ANA Code of Ethics; - Promote a learning environment for self and others that is conducive to accomplishment of the Essentials of Master's Education for Advanced Practice Nursing (AACN) and the Nursing Program Outcomes; - Actively engage in promoting a positive online community learning environment; - Demonstrate accountability and responsibility in the academic and practice arenas; - Meet the acceptable level of professional behavior as outlined in the Professional Competency Profile (PCP); - Value and respect the contributions of others; - Take responsibility for being an autonomous, self-directed learner ;

-- Communicate with colleagues and faculty in an effective manner that supports positive learning outcomes; - Display a caring, compassionate approach to all within the learning and practice environment.
+- adhere to all Spring Arbor University lifestyle distinctives while engaged in academic or clinical activities. - demonstrate professional nursing behavior as prescribed by the American Nurses Association (ANA) Nursing: Scope and Standards of Practice; and ANA Code of Ethics, - promote a learning environment for self and others that is conducive to accomplishment of the Essentials of Master's Education for Advanced Practice Nursing (AACN) and the nursing program outcomes, - actively engage in promoting a positive online community learning environment, - demonstrate accountability and responsibility in the academic and practice arenas, - value and respect the contributions of others, - take responsibility for being an autonomous, self-directed learner, - communicate with colleagues and faculty in an effective manner that supports positive learning outcomes, and - display a caring, compassionate approach to all within the learning and practice environment.